luxonis/depthai-hardware/docs/source/pages/articles/supported_sensors.rst

   sensors/*

 DepthAI firmware has to have sensor configuration in order to support the given camera sensor.
 Currently, we support sensor configurations out-of-the-box (in firmware) for the camera sensors listed below.
-It's possible to use a different camera sensor, but you need to provide sensor configuration yourself.

-Sensors that are supported but aren't in any of the OAK products yet need to use a different library version.
-:code:`multi_cam_support` branch (on either depthai-core or depthai-python) should be used for now, until `the PR <https://github.com/luxonis/depthai-python/pull/365>`__ gets merged.

 ..
     Add docs/link about adding custom sensor configuration here.